Christopher J. Olsen

 Notable Decisions:

 • The Lane Construction Corp. v.
-Skanska USA Civil Southeast, Inc., No. 6:21-cv-164 (M.D.
+Skanska USA Civil Southeast, Inc., 2023 WL 11938839 (M.D.
 Fla.
-June 5, 2023) (ECF 418 – order on motions for summary judgment)
+June 4, 2023) (order on cross-motions for summary judgment)

 • Montgomery Park, LLC v.
 Dep’t of General Services, 254 Md.
 App.
 73 (2022), cert. granted, 479 Md.
 64 (2022), rev’d, 482 Md.
 706 (2023)